 Balancing Act off the Mat: running two small businesses while still finding time to walk the dogs and make dinner!

-Good for the Soul: walks in the woods, summers at the lake, trips to Maui, travels through Italy, a good book by the fire, a Sunday afternoon spent cooking, a kick ass yoga or spin class, and lots of warm/fuzzy moments with my mutts
+Good for the Soul: When I’m not teaching yoga at one of our studios, I live for quiet walks in the woods, summers spent at the lake, trips to Maui, travels through Italy, a good book by the fire, an entire Sunday spent cooking, afternoon coffee with my husband and lots of warm, fuzzy moments with my two mutts.

-Called to Service: RYT 200 Hr, Sivananda Ashram in the Bahamas, 2008
+Called to Service: E-RYT 200 + YACEP (Yoga Alliance Continued Education Provider) Sivananda Ashram in the Bahamas, 2008

-Practice Makes Patient: Yoga has taught me patience, self-love, and perseverance; it has showed me how to be tough and soft all at the same time.
-My classes are honest, relatable, challenging, and will help you grow physically and mentally stronger.
-Come prepared to dive deep into yourself; to find the courage to let go; to find the happiness that lies within.
+Practice Makes Patient: Kat enjoys teaching many styles of yoga including vinyasa, basics, restorative and meditation.
+She strives to share her practice with as many people as possible, particularly hoping to affect positive change in those hurt by addiction and suicide, much like herself.
+Kat's classes are honest, relatable, challenging, and will help you grow physically and mentally stronger.
+Come prepared to dive deep into yourself; to find the courage to let go; to find the happiness that lies within..

 Called to Service: I completed my 200-hr training with Marni Task in May 2014.
 I also have my second degree in Reiki attunements and am certified in Thai Massage.

 What's at the Core: While I love teaching yoga, I am first and foremost a student.
 I found yoga after being introduced by a friend who knew it was exactly what I needed at that time in my life.
 Yoga has helped me to heal physically and emotionally and taught me to love myself and know my worth more than I ever had before.
 I am excited to see how far my practice will continue to take me.